 The Bermuda Takeover Code for the Company is set out in the Regulations and is based on the UK City Code on Takeovers and Mergers.
 It provides an orderly framework within which takeover offers can be conducted and the interests of shareholders protected.

 The shareholders can amend the Company’s Bye-Laws by way of a special resolution at a general meeting of the Company.
+The Company’s Bye-Laws were most recently amended at the 2025 AGM.
+The Company’s Bye-Laws are available here.

 The Company and its directors are also subject to legislation and regulations in Singapore relating, among other things, to insider dealing.